 Payers are using old methods to try to prevent new schemes, which results in a low ROI per entity audited.
 Instead, they need a risk-based approach that uses robotic process automation and universal logic/rules engines to make better audit selections.
 They must leverage historical data, trends and patterns to get new insights about providers - particularly as payer practices evolve.

 This approach begins with data management.
 Proper data management starts with a data governance plan and includes infrastructure support such as security, the ability to pull information from data stores across disparate systems, data quality measures to ensure information is analytics-ready and enterprise data access to ensure everyone who needs the data can get to it.
-Vairo notes that creating a common data model with a shared data language allows health care organizations to glean insights from disparate data sets that were previously locked.
+Creating a common data model with a shared data language allows health care organizations to glean insights from disparate data sets that were previously locked.

 Robotic Process Automation & Artificial Intelligence